products-and-hacks/CRM-with-Google-Sheets-and-Redash/README.md

 # CRM with Google Sheets and Redash

-Part of our #lowcode hacks, this project uses Google Sheets + Google Apps Script + Azure SQL Server + Redash for doing a doing a Customer Relationship Management (CRM).
+Part of our #lowcode hacks, this project uses Google Sheets + Google Apps Script + Azure SQL Server + Redash for doing a doing a Customer Relationship Management (CRM) or Supply Management.

 ## What we used
   - [Google Sheets](https://www.google.com/sheets/about/) - to control spreadhseets' creation and control access to those.